-Chinese herbs are natural medicinal substances (plant materials including bark, leaves, seeds and roots; and minerals) that are individually blended into a formula to treat your unique presentation, and provide safe and effective treatment for a wide range of conditions with little to no side effects.
+Chinese herbs are natural medicinal substances (plant materials including bark, leaves, seeds and roots; and minerals) that are individually blended into a formula to treat your unique presentation, and can address a wide range of conditions with little to no side effects.

 Instructions for cooking your Chinese herbs